NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 # Add/Modify a Taxonomy

-The main purpose of the plug-in is to set the very many parameters available to the user when defining a Taxonomy.
+The main purpose of the plug-in is to be able to set the very many parameters available to the user when defining a Taxonomy.

 They are all set within this section.
 This appears in the middle of the initial Settings screen.
 It also appears as the entire screen for modification.

-Because there are so many parameters rather than supporting a very large page, the window has been divided into a number of panels.
+Because there are so many parameters, the window has been divided into a number of panels rather than supporting a very large page.

 The names, in English, associated with the fields correspond to the variables that are being set.
-There is no point here second guessing their usage or purpose.
+There is no point here trying to restate their usage or purpose.

-See the [WordPress Documentation](https://developer.wordpress.org/reference/functions/register_taxonomy/) for their detail.
+See the [WordPress Documentation](https://developer.wordpress.org/reference/functions/register_taxonomy/) for details of their impact.

-You can move from panel to panel reviewing the parameters - but they need to be stored into the database by clicking the Add or Update Taxonomy before taking effect.
+You can move from panel to panel reviewing the parameters - but they need to be stored into the database by clicking the Add or Update Taxonomy before they will take effect.

 ## Main